Home Resources 14 Books about Racism for Kids

 A Child's Introduction to African American History: The Experiences, People, and Events That Shaped Our Country

-I am a firm believer that one must understand your history, in order to understand oneself.
+I am a firm believer that one must understand your history to understand oneself.
 This book will help in understanding part of Black History.
 Then one can start to understand racism.

 Almost 10 years before Brown vs. Board of Education, Sylvia Mendez and her parents helped end school segregation in California.